pratt-savi-702/savi702-summer2016/README.md

-# class-projects-template
+# savi702-summer2016

-A Jekyll site for a class final projects site.
+A site for SAVI 702's final projects for the Summer 2016 term.

 ## Credits